ff34d/jupiter/README.md

 - Core modules export a **public API**.
 - This API will be injected into plugins, enabling communication between plugins and the framework.
-- The core provides shared services such as `EventBus` and logging.

 ---

 ## Event System and Logging 📝

-- `EventBus` allows modules and plugins to subscribe to and dispatch events.
+- `DebuggerBus` allows modules and plugins to subscribe to and dispatch events.
 - Logging is integrated with the event system to provide transparent, centralized debug information.

 ---